stynerdev225/MiraniWell-mobile/CLIENT_OVERVIEW.md

 ## 🎯 **Core Mission**

+### Mission Statement

-**"Empowering individuals to achieve mental wellness through community, mindfulness, and personalized growth tools."**
+"Empowering individuals to achieve mental wellness through community, mindfulness, and personalized growth tools."

 Mirani Well bridges the gap between traditional wellness apps and social platforms by creating a space where users can:
 - Track their mental health and wellness progress